Asymptotic spectral flow for Dirac operators of disjoint Dehn twists

 We will have various cut-off functions for different purpose.
-They will be denoted by $\chi$ with some sub-/super-scription.
-If there is no sub-/super-scription, it is the following one: \begin{defn} Let $\chi(x)$ be the cut-off function on $\mathbb{R}$ with $\chi(x)=1$ when $|x|\leq\oh$ and $\chi(x)=0$ when $|x|\geq1$. \end{defn}
+They will be denoted by $\chi$ with some sub/superscript.
+If there is no sub/superscript, it is the following one: \begin{defn} Let $\chi(x)$ be the cut-off function on $\mathbb{R}$ with $\chi(x)=1$ when $|x|\leq\oh$ and $\chi(x)=0$ when $|x|\geq1$. \end{defn}